-'we need to take another look at how best to use our economic power, little as it seems.
-We must seriously examine the possibility of establishing business co-operatives whose interests shall be ploughed back into community development programmes.
+'We need to take another look at how best to use our economic power, little as it seems.
+We must seriously examine the possibility of establishing business cooperatives whose interests shall be ploughed back into community development programmes.
 We should think along such lines as the "buy black" campaign once suggested in Johannesburg and establish our own banks for the benefit of the community.
 Organisational development amongst blacks has only been low because we allowed it.
 Now that we are aware we are on our own it is more than a duty for us to fulfil these needs.'
-(Steve Biko, 'Black Consciousness and the Quest for a True Humanity', in Mokgethi Motlhabi (ed.), Essays on Black Theology (University Christian Movement, Johannesburg, 1972), p.26.
-The uncanny echo of the Afrikaner sectionalist movement is too distinct to be missed.
-Since the banning of the B.C.M. in late 1977, it is clear that it is the 'homelands' leaders (collaborators) such as Buthelezi, Sonny Leon, and others, who will attempt to execute these implications of the strategy.
+(Steve Biko, 'Black Consciousness and the Quest for a True Humanity', in Mokgethi Motlhabi (ed..), Essays on Black Theology (University Christian Movement, Johannesburg, 1972), p.
+26. The uncanny

-- Buncan Innes and Dan O'Meara, 'Class Formation and Ideology: The Transkei Region', Review of African Political Economy, No.7, Sept-Dec.
+- echo of the Afrikaner sectionalist movement is too distinct to be missed.
+Since the banning of the B.C.M. in late 1977, it is clear that it is the 'homelands' leaders (collaborators) such as Buthelezi, Sonny Leon, and others, who will attempt to execute these implications of the strategy. - 80.
+Duncan Innes and Dan O'Meara, 'Class Formation and Ideology: The Transkei Region', Review of African Political Economy, No. 7, Sept.-Dec.
 1976, p.
 69. See also Molteno, 'The ...
 Bantustan Strategy', pp. 33-4. - 81.
-See p.
-100ff. - 82.
-M. Legassick, 'Class and Nationalism in South Africa . . .' - 83.
+M. Legassick, 'Class and Nationalism in South Africa ...' - 82.
 F.J.T.
-Lee, . . .
-Sudafrika vor der Revolution? - 84.
-Molteno, 'The . . .
-Bantustan Strategy', p.36-7. - 85.
-Lee, op.cit., p.104.
+Lee, '...
+Südafrika vor der Revolution?' - 83.
+Molteno, 'The ...
+Bantustan Strategy', pp. 36-7. - 84.
+Lee, op.cit., p.
+104.